Demonstration Experiments: Introduction

 This paper makes three main contributions.
 First, we formalize the problem of demonstration experiments as a hypothesis-testing problem under adaptive experimental design, where the objective is to detect the existence of a large enough effect across multiple arms rather than to estimate effects precisely or to identify a single best arm.
 We show that this objective leads naturally to test statistics that are robust to strategic sample allocation.

 Second, we propose two testing procedures—pooled testing and max testing—that remain valid under a wide class of adaptive sampling schemes.
 These statistics capture complementary regimes: the pooled statistic aggregates evidence across arms, while the max statistic focuses on the most promising arm.
-We establish finite-sample and asymptotic validity guarantees under minimal assumptions on the sampling strategy, which allow strategic termination.
+We establish finite-sample and asymptotic validity guarantees under minimal assumptions on the sampling strategy, accommodating both strategic termination and regimes in which the number of arms grows with the horizon.

 Third, we study how experimental designs can be adapted to maximize the power of these tests under alternative hypotheses.
 We show that the resulting design problem can be viewed as an online optimization problem with bandit feedback, and we propose a simple sampling algorithm that achieves good performance in terms of statistical power.
 Simulation results illustrate how adaptive allocation can substantially outperform uniform designs, particularly in settings with heterogeneous effects.